CmrCrabs/dotfiles/README.md

 # Dotfiles

+> **Note:** I have now moved to NixOS so these dots are unmaintained but will probably still work.

 #### Info
 - An archive of all of my various dotfiles
 - Configured for my system, chances are stuff will break